 Physiologist Ida Henrietta Hyde’s proudest accomplishment wasn’t her pioneering research—it was her work on behalf of other women scientists.
 In 1896, she conducted research at the Zoological Station in Naples, Italy, after completing her Ph.D. in Heidelberg, Germany.
 The next year, she persuaded America’s foremost women educators and philanthropists to make this opportunity available to other American women scientists.
 The group she founded was known as the Naples Table Association for Promoting Scientific Research by Women.
 Using a subscription system, the group raised five hundred dollars annually to fund a research “table,” actually a small laboratory, where thirty-six American women in all benefited from Hyde’s vision.

-In 1960, zoologist Libbie Hyman explained her work: “I like invertebrates.
-I don’t mean worms particularly, although a worm can be almost anything, including the larva of a beautiful butterfly.
-But I do like the soft delicate ones, the jellyfishes and corals and the beautiful microscopic organisms.”
-Hyman transformed her love of the soft creatures to writings that brought her international recognition as an expert on invertebrates and as the world authority on flatworms.
+Libbie Henrietta Hyman spent her career researching and writing the definitive texts on invertebrates, a monumental effort.
+Hyman transformed her love of the soft creatures to texts that brought her international recognition as an expert on invertebrates and as the world authority on flatworms.

 The first woman to be awarded a doctorate in physical chemistry at a German university, Clara Immerwahr’s her achievements were long overlooked by male-dominated university circles.
 Immerwahr committed suicide in protest of her husband’s involvement in the implementation of gas attacks during World War I. Recognized only posthumously, her name has become linked with moral responsibility in science.